FeynGrav : FeynCalc extension for gravity amplitudes: Abstract

 \section{Abstract}

-Package FeynGrav which provides a framework to deal with Feynman rules for gravity within FeynCalc is presented.
-We present a framework to deal with the corresponding Feynman rules for general relativity and non-supersymmetric massless matter minimally coupled to gravity.
+Package ``FeynGrav'' which provides a framework to operate with Feynman rules for gravity within ``FeynCalc'' is presented.
+We present a framework to deal with Feynman rules for general relativity and non-supersymmetric matter minimally coupled to gravity.
 Applicability of the package is tested with $2\to2$ on-shell tree level graviton scattering, polarization operators, and one-loop scalar-gravitational interaction structure.